 - Are relationships in general messed up, strained, or in a state of confusion or conflict?

-- Are you at odds with your mom, dad or with your adult children?
+- Is there tension with your mom, dad or with your adult children?

-- Do you feel lonely or isolated from others?
+- Are you feeling lonely or isolated from others?

 - Do you long to have a relationship built on love, trust, and commitment?